Developer Guide

 - An

-object is created, which parses the user input by splitting the input by the prefix of each field inInternship
+EditCommandParserobject is created, which parses the user input by splitting the input by the prefix of each field inInternship, then returns the relevantEditCommand. -

 - The new